 What is the Inductive and Deductive methods of Bible Study?

-When one tries to prove their point by adding their view into the context that’s eisegesis and certainly not inductive bible study, nor is it “exegesis“.
-I bring this point up because deductive reasoning has taken over the minds of far too many believers in their bible study methods before inductive reasoning.
+When one tries to prove their point by adding their view into the context that’s eisegesis and certainly not deductive bible study, nor is it “exegesis“.
+I bring this point up because inductive reasoning has taken over the minds of far too many believers in their bible study methods before deductive reasoning.

 Starting With a Conclusion?

-The deductive method starts with the conclusion based off of an idea and proceeds to eliminate everything that doesn’t fit the idea or forces ideas onto the text essentially becoming eisegesis rather than exegesis.
+The inductive method starts with “if it’s premise is true, so it’s conclusion must be true. based off of an idea and proceeds to eliminate everything that doesn’t fit the idea or forces the ideas onto the text essentially becoming eisegesis rather than exegesis.

-Think about this, have you been suckered into believing that a deductive method of reasoning/bible study should take the primary position over the Inductive method.
+Think about this, have you been suckered into believing that a inductive method of reasoning/bible study should take the primary position over the deductive method.

 Ending With a Conclusion.

-In contrast the inductive method starts by gathering everything that said about a subject in its context, then exegesis performed on all the evidence.
+In contrast the deductive method starts by gathering everything that’s said about a subject in its context, then exegesis is performed on all the evidence.
 Only then can a conclusion be shaped to formulate a theology.
 You may or not know that Theology was once called the queen of science.
-That is no longer true as a result of the deductive method of reasoning getting a stronghold in our bible colleges and seminaries.
+That is no longer true as a result of the inductive method of reasoning getting a stronghold in our bible colleges and seminaries.